- Advertisement -spot_img

 - Advertisement -

-In response to growing imports of electric vehicle manufacturers‘ automobiles fueling concerns for the future of European automakers, the European Union has opened an investigation into China’s official backing for their manufacturers.
+In response to growing imports of electric vehicle manufacturers‘ automobiles fueling concerns for the future of European automakers, the European Union has opened an investigation into China’s incentives for electric vehicles.
 Ursula von der Leyen, president of the European Commission, said in a speech to the European Parliament on Wednesday that while Europe was open to competition, it was “not for a race to the bottom.”

 According to von der Leyen, “global markets are now swamped with more affordable electric vehicles, and their prices [are] artificially kept low by significant state subsidies.”
 So I’m able to say that the commission is starting an inquiry into Chinese-made electric vehicles that may have received anti-subsidy practices.